Last Updated on March 26, 2022 by Anne-Marie

 Now it's time to add the wet ingredients:

-1. Place pancake mix in a mixing bowl.
+1. Place pancake mix in a large mixing bowl.

 2. Add egg, milk, oil, and vanilla extract.
 Whisk until well combined